Board of directors

 David Stevens - Chief Executive Officer and Managing Director

-David is a highly experienced chief executive officer specialising in the non-bank consumer and commercial finance sectors within Australia and New Zealand.
-He most recently led a start-up company providing medical payment options, ultimately securing a major equity stake in the business by the Bank of Queensland in 2018.
-Prior to this, David served as chief executive officer and chief financial officer of FlexiGroup (ASX: “FXL”), a diversified financial services company focusing on commercial and consumer finance in Australia and New Zealand.
-In his near-decade with FlexiGroup, David led large teams in the strategic growth of the business, through both organic growth and M&A of what was a small company to an ASX 200 listed business.
-Whilst chief executive officer of FlexiGroup, he led the $300+ million acquisition of Fisher & Paykel Finance and spent considerable time in New Zealand in the course of his work in the local side of the business.
+David is a highly experienced public company CEO specialising in consumer and commercial finance in Australia and New Zealand.
+Before commencing with Harmoney as CEO in 2019, David had most recently led a start-up consumer finance company, to ultimately securing a major equity stake in the business by a large Australian Bank in 2018.
+Prior to this, David served as CEO and CFO of Humm (formerly “FlexiGroup”) (ASX: “FXL” now “HUM”).
+In David’s nine years with FlexiGroup, he led a team of over 1,000 employees in the strategic growth of the business, through organic growth and M&A. What was a small company when he started, to becoming CEO of an ASX200-listed business.
+David also led the $300m+ acquisition of Fisher & Paykel Finance and spent considerable time in New Zealand in the course of his work in the local side of the business.